 While some physicians conduct early and periodic screening, diagnosis, and treatment, these are services covered only by Medicaid.
 A more robust strategy would involve incentivizing pediatricians and family care physicians to conduct screenings.
-Through the Child Psychiatry

-Access Network (CPAN), any pediatrician in the state can be connected with a mental health expert within 5 minutes to do a consultation on a child with concerning psychiatric symptoms.
 School-based screening can also be effective, making it crucial to involved school districts in communitywide efforts to identify and treat childhood mental illness early.